Special church activities are announced

-Dr. Ed Jordan, pastor of Gwynn’s Island Baptist Church, will preach the third in a series of sermons on the Lord’s Prayer at 11 a.m.
-Sunday.
-His title will be “Give Us our Daily Bread.”
-The church choir will provide special music.
+The sermon title of Dr. Ed Jordan, pastor of Gwynn’s Island Baptist Church, at 11 a.m.
+Sunday will be “Getting Out of Debt.”
+The church praise group will provide special music.

 Kingston Episcopal Parish

-On Wednesday, Holy Eucharist will be held at noon in the Meditation Chapel and Endowment Committee will meet at 4:30 p.m., all at the Parish House.
+Holy Eucharist will be held at noon Wednesday in the Meditation Chapel.

 Mathews Chapel United Methodist

-Vacation Bible School, “Workshop of Wonders,” will be held at Locust Grove UMC, Dutton, from 6-8 p.m.
-July 24 and 25 and from 9 a.m.-2 p.m.
-Saturday, July 26, with a picnic following.
+Vacation Bible School, “Workshop of Wonders,” will be held at Locust Grove UMC, Dutton, from 6-8 tonight and Friday, and from 9 a.m.-2 p.m.
+Saturday, with a picnic afterwards.
 The closing ceremony will be at 11 a.m.
-Sunday, July 27, at Locust Grove.
+Sunday at Locust Grove.
 For more information, call Alda Barnett at 725-9463.

 New Hope Independent Baptist

-Wednesday’s worship service conducted by Mr. Seabolt and Bible Truth Kids will begin at 7 p.m.
+The Wednesday evening worship service conducted by Mr. Seabolt and Bible Truth Kids will begin at 7 o’clock.

 New Mt.
 Zion Baptist